BestTimesToVisit.com Logo

 packing

-Pack light, breathable clothing and comfortable walking shoes – you'll be doing a lot of exploring on cobblestone streets.
-Don't forget a wide-brimmed hat and high SPF sunscreen; the Puglian sun is intense, especially from May to September.
+Pack light, breathable clothing and comfortable walking shoes.
+The cobblestone streets can be uneven, and you'll be doing a lot of exploring on foot.
+Don't forget a hat and sunscreen, as the Puglian sun can be intense, especially during the summer months.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.